Rabcor/Heavy-Bass-EE/README.md

 # Heavy Bass Preset For EasyEffects
 This is a very simple bass boosting preset for [EasyEffects](https://github.com/wwmm/easyeffects).

-The idea behind this preset is to create an uncompromising bass boost by reducing treble via Equalizer, using the EasyEffects Bass Enhancer plugin to make bass punchier, and using a very soft Crystalizer to try to compensate for the reduced treble.
+The idea behind this preset is to create an uncompromising bass boost by reducing treble via Equalizer, using the Bass Enhancer plugin by [Calf Studio Gear](https://calf-studio-gear.org/) to make bass punchier, and using a very soft Crystalizer to try to compensate for the reduced treble.

 There are three variations.